Notable People

 That taste is his strongest asset.
 He has a sharp eye for performance temperature, visual identity, and emotional restraint.
 He knows how to write heightened dialogue without losing humanity.
 He knows how to make affectation sympathetic.
 None of that guarantees every later project will land the way Schitt's Creek did.
 It does explain why his later work still commands attention.

-Levy's larger significance is cultural, not just commercial
+Levy's larger significance is cultural as well as commercial

 Television creates many stars.
 Fewer creators subtly change what mainstream audiences think a hit comedy can permit.